-- Be a U. S. citizen or permanent resident.
+- Be a U. S. citizen or a permanent resident.

-- Be an undergraduate or a graduate student with at least 2 semesters (4 quarters) of Yoruba language instruction at immediate mid-level or equivalent.
-Submit your transcript that shows evidence.
+- Be an undergraduate or a graduate student with at least 2 semesters of Yoruba language instruction or equivalent.
+Submit your transcript as proof.

-- Submit two letters of recommendation, one of which must be from one of your Yoruba instructors.
+- Submit two letters of recommendation, one of which must be from your Yoruba instructor.

 - Submit a statement of purpose that includes (i) your reasons for applying for the fellowship and (ii) your commitment to African Studies.

 - Be ready to follow all program guidelines.

 - The Selection Committee of Yoruba specialists drawn from universities across the U.S. will read each application, interview applicants, and select only those who fulfill the requirements under “ELIGIBILITY” listed above and demonstrate competence in an interview.
 By March 1st, each successful applicant will receive an acceptance letter and additional information.